morris-lab/CellOracle/docs/installation/index.rst

 - We found that the celloracle calculation may be EXTREMELY SLOW under an environment of Windows Subsystem for Linux (WSL).
 We do not recommend using WSL.
 - While you can install CellOracle in Windows OS, please do so at your own risk and responsibility.
 We DO NOT provide any support for the use in the Windows OS.

-- Memory: 8 G byte or more.
-Memory usage also depends on your scRNA-seq data.
+- Memory: 16 G byte or more.
+Memory usage also depends on your data.
 Especially in silico perturbation requires large amount of memory.
 - CPU: Core i5 or better processor.
 GRN inference supports multicore calculation.
 Higher number of CPU cores enables fast calculation.